To assign a higher Queue Depth to a ESXi host SATA or SAS SSD, configure SSD as Raid 0 and not Raid 1 device

-As an example, the ‘HP Smart Array P244br Controller’ has a default QD of 1011, however when SSDs are in RAID-1 mode, the QD drops to just 10.
+As an example, the ‘HP Smart Array P244br Controller’ has a default QD of 1011, however when SSDs are in RAID-1 mode, the Queue Depth drops to just 10.
 In RAID 0 mode, and if the SSD is the only device on the RAID controller, the SSD device gets the entire Queue Depth of 1011.
-Having a higher Queue Depth ensures that the RAID controller doesn’t become the bottleneck.